 Two basic types of credit accounts exist, revolving accounts and installment loans.
 Having both types of accounts on your credit report is better for your credit score because it indicates you have experience managing various types of credit.

 It's even better if you have loans for different types of assets, such as a car or a home, in addition to credit cards, and maybe a student or personal loan.
-Types of credit only constitutes 10% of your credit score, so not having a certain type of credit, such as an installment loan, won't devastate your score.
+However, the types of credit only constitute 10% of your credit score, so not having a certain type of credit, such as an installment loan, won't devastate your score.

 Number of Credit Inquiries